modelab/grasshopper-primer/en/1-foundations/1-6/6_Working with Mesh Geometry.md

 4. Cap the bottom of the mesh
 5. Introduce a twist to the vertical orientation for a more dynamic form
 6. Add corrugated ridges for a textured vase
-7. Offset the mesh surface to give the vase actual thickness
+7. Offset the mesh surface to give the vase thickness
-8. Cap the top gap between the two surfaces to complete a thickened mesh
+8. Cap the top gap between the two surfaces to produce a closed solid

 <style>